Guide to Manual Handling at Work

 According to the Management of Health and Safety at Work Regulations, you must AVOID hazardous manual lifting operations as far as practical, ASSESS the risk of injury and REDUCE the risk of injury.

-However, we are aware that in many workplaces, handling cannot be ruled out completely.
+However, we know that handling cannot be ruled out completely in many workplaces.

-All employers should carry out a risk assessment before any work is carried out, including lifting, moving, and handling.
+All employers should conduct a risk assessment before any work, including lifting, moving, and handling, is done.
 This should establish what is needed, what needs to be done, and who will be doing what.

 You need to consider: